Avoxel284/Avoxel284/README.md

 <img src="media/header1.png"></img>

-I'm a web + game developer and 3D + graphic designer.
+Web + game developer and 3D + graphic designer.
 I mainly use Illustrator and Blender for 2D and 3D design and for programming I use VS Code.
 I've been coding since around 2016.

 <img src="media/header2.png"></img>